MikaErikM/tehran-times/README.md

-# Tehran Times News Analysis Project
+# Tehran Times Project

 ## Project Overview

-A comprehensive pipeline for scraping, processing, and analyzing news articles from the Tehran Times website.
-This project includes tools for data collection, processing, and analysis with a focus on maintainability and data integrity.
+This project provides a comprehensive data pipeline for collecting and analyzing articles from Tehran Times ([tehrantimes.com](https://tehrantimes.com)), an Iranian English-language newspaper.
+The pipeline includes:

+* Automated archive crawling and content extraction
+* Data processing and standardization
+* Content analysis capabilities

+The current analysis focuses on temporal patterns in keyword frequencies, with plans for expansion into more advanced natural language processing techniques.

 ## Project Structure
 ```